hrvojep/tfc-config-as-code/README.md

 You'll note that all of the heavy lifting happens in the module "vcs-connected-workspace" located in vcs-connected-workspaces.tf

 You can use this is a basis for automating the TFC further.
-Please refer to https://registry.terraform.io/providers/hashicorp/tfe/latest/docs for more info.
+Please refer to https://registry.terraform.io/providers/hashicorp/tfe/latest/docs for more info and get ideas of what's possible and which resources are available for further automation.

 ## Credit
 All of the heavy lifting was done by Yulei Liu